Harnessing the Gifts of Plant Power while Pregnant

-Also, the carminative oils, cardamom, chamomile, coriander seed and ginger, sooth and smooth the gut and digestive tract.
-A single drop of any one of these oils in a glass of water, on a piece of fruit or added to a spoonful of honey will settle your tummy.
-You could also try Digest the Best to keep your digestive system running smoothly; it is a whole garden of botanicals in a single drop.
+Also, the carminative oils, cardamom, chamomile, coriander seed and ginger, taste great and gently stimulate so you may savor what’s on your plate.
+A single drop of any one of these oils in a glass of water, on a piece of fruit or added to a spoonful of honey.
+You could also try Zest the Best; it is a whole garden of botanicals in a single drop.

 3. Harness Flower-Power during Delivery

-Marjoram essential oil is a very good analgesic and muscle relaxant; when I was delivering my baby, Ron, my partner, massaged a 10% dilution of marjoram and lavender in jojoba oil on to my back right in the pelvic region for about an hour.
+Marjoram essential oil is a very good at melting tight muscles; when I was delivering my baby, Ron, my partner, massaged a 10% dilution of marjoram and lavender in jojoba oil on to my back right in the pelvic region for about an hour.
 It was amazing!

 A relaxed and responsible use of essential oils lets enjoy your pregnancy with balanced health.
 You should always trust your intuition and common sense as you care for your body.
 As your baby grows, your intuition and attunement to your needs will also strengthen.
 Let your body speak to you and guide you.